Exploring the Charm of Hallstatt’s Alpine Village

-Hallstatt, Austria, is a picturesque village surrounded by towering mountains and a pristine lake.
+Towering mountains and a pristine lake surround the picturesque village of Hallstatt, Austria.
 The wooden houses, painted in pastel colours and adorned with flower boxes, give the village a fairytale-like appearance, reminiscent of Snow White.
-Hallstatt is so picturesque that it has been replicated in China, to serve as a tourist attraction.
+Hallstatt is so picturesque that it has been replicated in China to serve as a tourist attraction.
+I was fortunate to visit during my Erasmus year.

 Visiting Hallstatt